cavo789/blog/blog/2024/12/26/dagger-python/index.md

 </details>

-Running `dagger call lint --source src` again will congratulate us now with a score of 10/10.
+Running `docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src dagger_daemon call lint` again will congratulate us now with a score of 10/10.

 Edit the `src/main.py` file again, f.i. make a typo by updating the line `else:` and remove the final `:` and the linter won't be happy anymore.